 Trolling is when someone baits people into having pointless, time-consuming and often aggressive online discussions.
-It’s not OK, and if you experience it, it can leave you feeling upset, angry or distressed, and it can have a significant impact on your wellbeing.
-But there are ways you can get help and support yourself without feeling pressured to engage with it.
+It’s not OK, and if you experience it, it can be really upsetting.

 Because trolling happens online, a lot of people see it as a form of cyberbullying.
-But there are three different forms of online harassment - trolling, cyberbullying and cyberstalking.
-It’s important to understand the differences, as they often have different intentions and behaviours, the best way to respond will vary.
+But there are differences between trolling and cyberbullying.

 People who troll don’t necessarily target one person.
 They will often say controversial things to get a reaction, and they don’t really have a purpose beyond getting this reaction.

-On different social media and forum sites, trolling can be used to derail entire conversations so that people aren’t able to have meaningful discussions.
+On social media and forums, trolling can be used to derail entire conversations so that people aren’t able to have meaningful discussions.

 Cyberbullying is an online form of abuse, targeting a specific person.
 The intent of someone who cyberbullies is to cause social, psychological or even physical harm or intimidation.
-For example, they might continually post negative comments on your pictures, call you and your friends’ names, or exclude you from group chats.
+For example, they might continually post negative comments about you, share embarrassing photos or videos, call you names, or exclude you from group chats.

 Why do people troll?

-Research shows that anyone can become a troll under certain circumstances – even you or your friends.
-Being in a bad mood, responding to troll posts with other troll posts and feeling anonymous, can all impact how we engage in online discussions.
+Anyone can become a troll under certain circumstances – even you or your friends.
+Being in a bad mood, responding to troll posts with other troll posts and feeling anonymous, can all impact how we act in online discussions.

 People who troll don’t usually target specific people.
-While their comments may make you angry or upset, they’re not typically out to hurt you for personal reasons.
-There are a range of reasons that people choose to troll online.
+While their comments can make you angry or upset, they’re not typically out to hurt you for personal reasons.

-A lot of people find amusement in trolling, and for them, it’s funny to upset other people.
-The more attention their negative comments get, the more exciting it is for them.
-But they might not understand the very real impact their negative posts can have on the wellbeing of the people they troll.
+Some people find amusement in trolling, and for them, it’s funny to upset other people.
+The more attention their negative comments get, the more exciting it can be for them.
+But they might not understand the impact their negative posts can have on the people they troll.
 Because they can be somewhat anonymous online, people often say things they wouldn’t usually say face-to-face.

-What can you do if you’re being trolled, cyberbullied or cyberstalked?
+What can you do if you’re being trolled?

 Trolling can take its toll on anyone.
-Constant exposure to negative content can leave you feeling exhausted, angry or distressed.
-That’s why it’s so important to practise good self-care.
-A good place to learn about taking care of yourself is our top tips for maintaining good mental health.
+Constant exposure to negative content can leave us feeling exhausted, angry or distressed.
+That’s why it’s so important to practise self-care.

 People who troll want a reaction.
 They want you to get upset and keep on replying to their messages.
 They want you to tag your friends and pull other people into it, too.
-Often, by ignoring the content altogether and not responding, they’ll get bored and move on.
+Often, by not responding they’ll get bored and move on.

 Social media sites give you the option to block and report content that is offensive, or you can block the individual.
 If you do this to a troll, the site may notice that they’re posting nasty stuff and block their access so they can’t post anymore.

 If you feel yourself getting upset over something you’ve seen online, consider taking a break from the internet.
 Log out of your social accounts and stay offline for a few days.
-This will give you a break, and hopefully lead to the troll moving on when they don’t get a response.
+Do things you enjoy and catch up with your family or friends.
+This will give you a break, and hopefully lead to the troll stopping when they don’t get a response.